British Columbia Roosevelt Elk Hunting

-Roosevelt Elk were reintroduced to the Sunshine Coast from Vancouver Island in 1987.
-The huge-bodied Elk often weigh in at over 1,000lbs.
-This outfitter is known for taking some of the largest Roosevelt Elk in the world.
+This BC outfitter is known for taking some of the largest Roosevelt Elk in the world.

+If you are looking to harvest a flat-out giant Rosie, this is the hunt.
 The highest scoring bull from the 2008 season went 389 SCI.
-The 2009 season produced the new pending world record muzzleloader bull which scored 372 SCI.
+The 2009 season produced the new world record muzzleloader roosevelt bull which scored 372 SCI.
 In 2010, they took a bull scoring 395 SCI.
 And today, this outfitter’s largest recorded bull scores 416 SCI.

 Roosevelt elk hunting is done in the mountains that look over the southwest coast of British Columbia.
 Your guide will take you via 4×4 up the logging trails where you will glass for trophy Roosevelt elk.